Serving Vancouver Island and the Lower Mainland since 1998

 conductor (UK) is a metal rod mounted on a

-the rod and be conducted to ground through
+will preferentially strike the rod and be conducted

-structure, where it could start a fire or cause
+through the structure, where it could start a fire or

 The Broadmead cap